AN Ursae Majoris

 AN Ursae Majoris is a binary star system in the northern circumpolar constellation of Ursa Major.
-It is a variable star, with AN Ursae Majoris being the variable star designation, and ranges in brightness from 14.90 down to 20.2.
-Even at its peak brightness though, the system is much too faint to be visible to the naked eye.
+It is a variable star, with AN Ursae Majoris being the variable star designation, and ranges in brightness from magnitude 14.90 down to 20.2.
+Even at its peak brightness, the system is much too faint to be visible to the naked eye.
 Based on parallax measurements, the system is located roughly 1,050 light years away from the Sun.

+Cuno Hoffmeister announced his discovery of this variable star, in 1963.
+He erroneously classified it as an RR Lyrae variable.
 This is a single-lined spectroscopic binary system with a period of 0.0798 days in a close, circular orbit.
 The pair form an eclipsing binary system that decreases from magnitude 14.9 down to 20.2, once per orbit.
 This object, along with AM Herculis, define a class of cataclysmic variables known as polars.
 The pair consist of a low mass white dwarf with a strong magnetic field, interacting with a low–mass main sequence star that has filled its Roche lobe.
 Matter is being energetically accreted from the main sequence star onto one or both magnetic poles of the white dwarf star, producing emission lines in the spectrum.
 The magnetic field of the white dwarf has an estimated strength of 35.8 MG.